Introducing American Samoa

 American Samoa © Ben Miller

 While European explorers first arrived in the 18th century and the US occupation began in 1900, the islands were inhabited as early as 1000 BC by Polynesian navigators.
-Not to be confused with Western Samoa, American Samoa comprises six islands located in the Samoan Archipelago halfway between Hawaii and New Zealand and while there is a strong American influence in the islands, American Samoans proudly retain their cultural heritage.
+Not to be confused with Western Samoa, American Samoa comprises six islands located in the Samoan Archipelago halfway between Hawaii and New Zealand.
+While there is a strong American influence in the islands, American Samoans proudly retain their cultural heritage.

 The main island of Tutuila is mountainous and wonderfully scenic, with good hiking in the National Park of American Samoa.
 Transport around the island is cheap and buses operate from the market in Fagatoo.
 There's the usual list of attractions including waterfalls, villages, native wildlife, beautiful beaches, and captivating archaeological sites.
 So visitors will have plenty to keep them busy.

 One such place is Fagatele Bay National Marine Sanctuary, a tropical reef displaying flamboyant tropical fish, crabs, lobster, sharks, and octopuses, and offering exciting snorkelling and diving.
 The National Park of American Samoa, which is essentially three parks laid out across four extinct volcanic islands, also offers visitors some of the best scenery for miles and is well-worth the visit.

-The weather is warm, the people hospitable and the country exquisitely beautiful.
+The weather is warm, the people hospitable, and the country exquisitely gorgeous.
 The memory of American Samoa is one that will certainly be relived for years to come by those who visit this wonderful country.

 Become our American Samoa Travel Expert

 We are looking for contributors for our American Samoa travel guide.
 If you are a local, a regular traveller to American Samoa or a travel professional with time to contribute and answer occasional forum questions, please contact us.